 - you think you qualify for lower water charges (see How to cut your water bills for more about these).

-If you are benefits such as income support, JSA, ESA and Universal Credit, you can ask for the arrears and future payments to be deducted straight from your benefit.
+If you are benefits such as Universal Credit, you can ask for the arrears and future payments to be deducted straight from your benefit.
 The deduction for arrears is usually £3.70 per week.
 This is called Water Direct and it’s currently used by 240,000 households.
 It suits a lot of people as it is simple and you can’t get into more debts.

 Companies are usually prepared to accept lower offers towards the arrears through Water Direct than other payments method as they know they will get paid.

 Get help to make an arrangement

 It’s important that you don’t offer more towards the arrears than you can really manage, or you will end up unable to pay it after a few months or you will get into debt elsewhere.

 If you aren’t sure what to offer, or the water company won’t accept your offer, go to your local Citizens Advice and ask for their help.
 Drawing up an Income & Expenditure statement with CAB will help you know what you can afford and you can also show it to the water company.

 “What can they do if I don’t pay?”

 Water is a necessity and you cannot have your supply cut off.
 But if you don’t make an arrangement to pay the bills, the water company may take you to court for a CCJ, which will increase your debt with the court costs added on.
 This could then mean you have trouble with bailiffs or have an attachment of earnings so the money is taken straight from your wages.

 Most water debts are reported to the credit reference agencies, so you will find it harder and more expensive to get other credit with unpaid defaults on your credit record.